nazar-pc/es-dht/spec.md

 ### Lookup
 Lookup is proceeded in rounds, each round may contain multiple parallel queries.
 Each lookup round is done locally similarly to NISAN and then connections to useful nodes are established.

-First, empty k-bucket is created and filled with all of the nodes known (both peers and their peers).
+First, empty k-bucket is created and filled with all of the nodes known (both peers and their peers, except own ID).

 In each round specified number of nodes (defaults to `k`, but may be increased/decreased) is selected from k-bucket that are closest to target ID.
 If node that is not yet connected (not a peer in the first round) appear in the list: